akshatpandey1903/Hangman-game/README.md

 - Console-based user interface

 ## Progress
-The game is currently unfinished with some known issues:
+The game is currently a simple game which runs on the the terminal
-- Not reading full sentences from the file correctly

 ## Future Plans
 I aim to add several features to enhance the game:
 - Options for different word genres
 - Implementing a point system
 - Creating an Interface
+- Adding difficulty levels

 ## Learning Goals
 - Improve file handling in C++